hrvojejurisic/Prepros-Docs/contents/projects.md

 ###Project Toolbar

-When You select a project on Prepros a toolbar appears next to the `plus` icon.
+When You select a project on Prepros a toolbar appears on the bottom of the Prepros window.
 You can use the toolbar to manage your projects options.

 ![Option Toolbar](img/projects/toolbar.jpg)